 - cloudy urine

-An untreated UTI in a pregnant woman can lead to a kidney infection, which can seriously affect both mom and baby.
+An untreated UTI in a pregnant person can lead to a kidney infection, which can seriously affect both the birthing parent and baby.

 Causes in men

 In men, testicular torsion can lead to lower back pain on the right side.
-This occurs when the spermatic cord, which lies in the scrotum and carries blood to the testes, becomes twisted.
-As a result, blood flow to the testicle is severely reduced or even cut off altogether.
+This occurs when your spermatic cord, which lies in your scrotum and carries blood to your testes, becomes twisted.
+As a result, blood flow to your testicle is severely reduced or even cut off altogether.

 - severe, sudden groin pain, that can radiate to the back, either on the left or right side, depending on which testicle is affected